Vareš: Mining

 The Vareš region has a long history of mining, particularly in iron ore, lead, zinc, and silver.
-Modern industrial mining activity was revitalized in the late 2010s with the development of the Vareš Silver Project, a major polymetallic mining operation originally established by the British-Australian company Adriatic Metals Plc.
-The project includes the Veovača and Rupice deposits, which contain significant reserves of silver, zinc, lead, barite, and gold.
+Modern industrial mining activity was revitalized in the early 2020s with the development of the Vareš Silver Project, a major polymetallic mining operation originally established by the British-Australian company Adriatic Metals Plc.

-Construction of the mine and processing facilities began in 2021, representing one of the largest foreign direct investments in Bosnia and Herzegovina since the 1990s.
-Production commenced in 2023–2024, creating several hundred direct jobs and stimulating local economic activity.
-The project prompted notable demographic changes, including return migration to the municipality and increased demand for housing, services, and infrastructure improvements.

 In September 2025, Dundee Precious Metals Inc completed the acquisition of Adriatic Metals, including full ownership of the Vareš Silver Project.
 The transaction, valued at approximately US$1.3 billion, transferred all mining and processing operations to DPM.
 The company announced plans to expand exploration activities, extend the operational lifespan of the mine, and upgrade site infrastructure.

 The Vareš Silver Project is regarded as one of the most significant new polymetallic mines in Europe and continues to play a central role in the contemporary economic development of the municipality.

+In 2026, hundreds of people tested positive for lead exposure, and four environmental agencies filed criminal charges against Dundee Precious Metals.